Crane Lake Riparian Restoration Program

 Thanks also to Calvin Sikstrom from the Marie Lake Community FireSmart board for presenting on their achievements, and how they got to be one of seven recognized FireSmart communities in Alberta.
 They will be receiving their Forestry Recognition Sunday June 17 at their annual FireSmart Event.

 The Crane Lake Restoration and Preservation program is an educational program with a restoration/preservation component for lake front property owners.
 The purpose of the program is to restore and preserve the ecology of the riparian zone.
 A large majority of Crane Lake's lots contain an environmental reserve owned and maintained by the Municipal District of Bonnyville.

 These reserves are located between the independently owned lot and the water.
 This area is critical to the health of the lake as it keeps unwanted contaminants from entering, helps maintain bank stabilization, avoids erosion, and keeps the aquatic ecosystem intact.

 The program started in 2016 with an aerial health assessment.
 A drone was used to capture the conditions of the riparian zone, which helped to create a report determining the status of each fragment.
-This report is similar to one completed by the North Saskatchewan Watershed Alliance in 2015 on Lake Wabamun.
+This report is similar to one completed by the North Saskatchewan Watershed Alliance in 2015 on Lake Wabamun (PDF).

 This report will help to provide direct visual comparative data, a data comparison for shoreline development since the last aerial assessment completed by Walker Environmental in 2006, and a starting point for comparative data to the restoration activates associated with the third phase of the program.